 Skip to content

-Clark Hill’s trade remedies practice represents domestic and foreign clients in antidumping (AD) and countervailing duty (CVD) cases, and safeguard proceedings before the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (ITC).
+Clark Hill’s international trade remedies practice represents domestic and foreign clients in antidumping (AD) and countervailing duty (CVD) cases, and safeguard proceedings before the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (ITC).

-We advise clients on administrative and litigation strategy, compliance, sourcing, and risk management solutions in all areas of trade regulation, including:
+Our international trade remedies team advises clients on administrative and litigation strategy, compliance, sourcing, and risk management solutions in all areas of trade regulation, including:

 • AD/CVD investigations and reviews before the DOC and ITC.